1coderookie/BSB-LPB-LAN_EN/docs/chap07.md

 ---

 ### 7.5.2 WLAN: Usage of an Additional Router
-Another option is to connect the Arduino via LAN with an old WLAN router (e.g. an old FritzBox) and integrate the router in your network via WLAN as a client.
+Another option is to connect the Arduino Due's ethernet shield via LAN with an old WLAN router (e.g. an old FritzBox) and integrate the router in your network via WLAN as a client.
 The speed of transmission usually is fast enough for the use of BSB-LAN.
 If the WLAN signal is weak, you can probably try to change the antennas and mount bigger ones.

 In addition to the use of a 'normal' router, there are small devices on the market that offer a RJ45 jack and a WLAN client or a WLAN client bridge mode.
 These devices connect to the network via WLAN (like the FritzBox solution described above).
 The Arduino can be connected via LAN cable to the device.
 These kinds of devices are often very small and can be plugged in a power outlet, so that the installation of the hardware can usually be done quite easily.